 Many manufacturers do not supply this specification with their vacuum sealers.
 FoodSaver, for example, claims that this is proprietary information, not to be shared with the public.
-I haven't been able to find a vacuum spec on any FoodSaver product despite countless hours of research.
+We haven't been able to find a vacuum spec on any FoodSaver product despite countless hours of research.

 Thank goodness for YouTube geeks ("geek" meant in the most positive way here!), who have posted videos measuring the vacuum strength of inexpensive edge sealers.
 Here's a short one (about 2 and a half minutes) that finds the vacuum pulled by a FoodSaver to be around 22 in-Hg: